julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 # 【 How to install 】

 - Add `dsdict-fil.yaml` to your Diffsinger of choice.
-- Be sure to edit the entries and replacements of phonemes according to your Diffsinger voice database.
+- <b>IMPORTANT: </b>Be sure to edit the entries and replacements of phonemes in dsdict-fil.yaml according to your Diffsinger voice database.
 - Drag and drop `DiffsingerFilipinoPhonemizer_julieraptor.dll` into OpenUTAU.
 It should install automatically.
 - Re-open OpenUTAU and confirm it is installed by checking the phonemizer list in <b>FIL > DIFFS FIL > DiffSinger Filipino Phonemizer (Contributed by julieraptor).</b>